FuelLabs/fuels-ts/CLI.md

 ## 1) Init

-Use it to create a new `fuels.config.ts` file:
+Use it to create new `fuels.config.ts` file:

 ```console
 pnpm fuels init -w ../backend -o ./src/backend-api
 ```

-This will give you a minimal configuration:
+This will give you a minimal configuration

 ```ts
 // fuels.config.ts